I want to start this post out by debunking a couple of myths about blogging.

 Myth #1: Blogging is dead.
 There are some who believe it is, and while video and social media channels with mostly visual content are very much desired by current users, blogging still works as a massive driver to bring people to your website.
 No matter what you may have heard, blogging is not dead.
 And yes, many people do still read!

 Should you need any further proof of whether blogs are a worthwhile addition to your site, talk to anyone who has one for their business and ask them about their analytics.
 Specifically, ask them what the most popular pages on their website are.
 I will bet that most will tell you that certain blog posts rank the highest when it comes to visitors and conversions.

 Myth #2: Blogging will take up tons of your time and give you little return.
 Absolutely untrue.
 The return itself may take some time to see, but the tags and phrases you use in your blog posts will show up in search terms on search engines, which directly push traffic to the blog on your website.

 I am of the opinion that if you have a business and a website, you need a blog.
 Period.
 Whether you are a freelancer who works from home, or if you have a small translation agency, you need to be writing a blog on a regular basis.
 I know so many business owners and freelancers who have the best intentions of starting a blog.
 They may write a post or two here and there, but consistency is not their strong suit.

-That's why I've decided to share the process of how we plan and set up the blog posts for each quarter in my business.
-We typically write 6 to 8 a month, but you can start with twice a month or once a week if that suits you better.
+In my own business, we typically write 6 to 8 blog posts a month, but you can start with twice a month or once a week if that suits you better.
 You'll see that it's not nearly as much work or as stressful as you might think.
-To see the full process and how we set up the posts from start to finish, enter your email address at the end of this post and I'll send the guide to your inbox.
+Over time, traffic will be driven to your site and you will reap the benefits with keeping up with your professional blog.

 Determine your audience